 At SPC Advance 2024, we learned about a central tension in climate attitudes: Pessimistic messaging — climate doomerism — doesn’t work, but optimism alone isn’t enough to activate people.

 “Optimism is just associated with feeling better,” former Obama White House Climate Advisor Molly Kawahata said.
-“Hope is associated with people actively working toward that future.”
+“Hope is associated with people actively working toward that better future.”

 To solve the climate crisis, we can champion hope.
 Why hope?
 It might be our best tool for solving our worst problems.
 Let’s dive into the case for hope and how we can cultivate it to solve the climate crisis.